Capitol Complex Armchair

 Modern and luxurious, the armchair is an innovative piece, perfectly designed for the home or office.
 With a “V” shaped support structure, the only exposed pieces of wood are the supports, the crossbars, and the external joints between the arms and the backrest.
 The cylindrical shape of the armrests along with the distinct seat and back cushions offer an immediate sense of comfort without abandoning elegance and simplicity.

 - Polyurethane foam padding in varying density

-- Fabric or leather upholstery
+- Fabric upholstery

 With the instinct to foretell today what will become a classic tomorrow, Cassina has been designing the future of interiors for over 90 years.
 Founded by brothers Cesare and Umberto Cassina in 1927, the company is credited with launching industrial design in post-war Italy.